wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-nodejs-develop-deploy-mac.md

 - [PHP - FTP](/documentation/articles/web-sites-php-mysql-deploy-use-ftp)
 - [Python](/documentation/articles/web-sites-python-ptvs-django-mysql)

-This tutorial shows how to create a simple [Node.js](http://nodejs.org) application and deploy it to a [web app](/home/features/web-site/) in [Azure Websites](/documentation/services/web-sites) by using [Git](http://git-scm.com).
+This tutorial shows how to create a simple [Node.js](http://nodejs.org) application and deploy it to a [web site](/home/features/web-site/) in [Azure Websites](/documentation/services/web-sites) by using [Git](http://git-scm.com).
 The instructions in this tutorial can be followed on any operating system that is capable of running Node.js.

 You'll learn:

-* How to create a web app in Azure Websites by using the Azure preview portal.
+* How to create a web site in Azure Websites by using the Azure Management Portal.
-* How to deploy a Node.js application to the web app by pushing to the web app's Git repository.
+* How to deploy a Node.js application to the web site by pushing to the web site's Git repository.

 The completed application writes a short "hello world" string to the browser.